Video Visits From Home

 Most Johns Hopkins Medicine providers are able to support video visits.
 Contact your provider to see if a video visit is appropriate for you.

 Yes, we value our diverse patient population, and pride ourselves on the ability to provide equal access to services.
 An interpreter or other accommodations can be coordinated by the provider through phone or video during your telemedicine visit.
+If you have questions or want to confirm services, contact Language Services at 410-614-4685 (para español, 1-844-765-9930).

 The telemedicine program at Johns Hopkins is wholly owned and operated by Johns Hopkins Medicine.
 Through the system, your health care provider has access to your secure electronic medical records.